atarashansky/self-assembling-manifold/README.md

  - Click and hold to pan

 Left click:
  - Click and drag to highlight cells.
-Highlighted indices and cell IDs are stored in `sam.ps.selected_points` and `sam.ps.selected_cells`, respectively.
+Highlighted cell IDs are stored in `sam.ps.selected_cells`.

 Right click:
  - Resets the plot and unselects all cells (if subclustering has been done, the plot is reset to the default view for the subclustering analysis), removes markers.